Mixing Modes and Pentatonic Scales opens up new colorful options for your guitar soloing.

-This tutorial is more like a quick tour through different modal harmonic contexts, so that you can hear how the pentatonic scale sounds when used as a substitution for a 7 note
+This guitar lesson is a quick tour through different modal harmonic contexts, so that you can hear how the pentatonic scale sounds when used as a substitution for a 7 note scale or mode.

-how switching from the original mode to the pentatonic scale changes the character of the music, but also how the sound of the same pentatonic scale is colored each time by each different
+Listen to how switching from the original mode to the pentatonic scale changes the character of the music, but also how the sound of the same pentatonic scale is colored each time by each different harmonic context.

 Historically, the pentatonic scale was actually developed in many cultures before the appearance of 7 note scales, but in terms of modern harmony, we consider it a subset of a 7 note scale.
 Take a look at this chart to understand what I mean.